IsNull/Archimedes/readme.md

-﻿Archimedes
+﻿#Archimedes

 .NET Common Patterns & Practics Libs

-    Copyright (c) 2011 by Pascal Buettiker & other contributors
+    Copyright (c) 2014 by Pascal Buettiker & other contributors

     Archimedes is free software: you can redistribute it and/or modify